-Given the small size of the sUASs involved and restricted sterile environment within which they will operate, the applicant falls squarely within that zone of safety (an equivalent level of safety) in which Congress envisioned that the FAA must, by exemption, allow commercial operations of UASs to commence immediately.
-Also due to the size of the UASs and the restricted areas in which the relevant sUASs will operate, approval of the application presents no national security issue.
-Given the clear direction in Section 333 of the Reform Act, the authority contained in the Federal Aviation Act, as amended; the strong equivalent level of safety surrounding the proposed operations, and the significant public benefit, including enhanced safety, reduction in environmental impacts, including reduced emissions and chemical spills, exemptions associated with allowing UASs for agricultural operations, the grant of the requested exemptions is in the public interest.
+Given the small size of the sUASs involved and the restricted environment within which they will operate, the applicant falls squarely within that zone of safety (an equivalent level of safety) in which Congress envisioned that the FAA must, by exemption, allow commercial operations of sUAS to commence immediately.
+Also due to the size of the sUAS and the restricted areas in which the relevant sUAS will operate, approval of the application presents no national security issue.
+Given the clear direction in Section 333 of the Reform Act, the authority contained in the Federal Aviation Act, as amended; the strong equivalent level of safety surrounding the proposed operations, and the significant public benefit, including reliable and up-to-date aerial imagery, enhanced safety for surveyors and associated contractors, and reduction in environmental impacts, including reduced emissions.
+Exemptions associated with allowing the commercial use of sUAS in the public interest.
 Accordingly, the applicant respectfully requests that the FAA grant the requested exemption without delay.